 Fellows will be expected to attend two weekly, one hour staff meetings.
 These meetings consist of disposition of new cases, information about important campus-wide issues, outreach scheduling, emergency consultations, clinical group status, and general Counseling Center business.

-Fellows will be expected to set aside adequate time to do case notes, initial assessment summaries, termination summaries, watch session DVDs, and prepare for supervision.
+Fellows will be expected to set aside adequate time to do case notes, initial assessment summaries, termination summaries, watch session recorded sessions, and prepare for supervision.
 Fellows will consult with their clinical supervisors about the appropriate amount of time needed to do this.

 We invite you to review this information on the human resources website.
 The University provides all employees with about 14 paid holidays per year.
 As Administrators, Fellows receive paid sick and vacation leave.
 Fellows get an allowance from the Counseling Center budget to support them in attending off-campus professional development conferences.
 Fellows are also eligible to enroll in the University’s professional full-time employee health and dental insurance plans.